graphitemaster/neothyne/docs/STYLE.md

 and can be expressed in *five-or-fewer* lines.

 Templated classes and class functions should favor the *implement-after-define* approach opposed to inline style.
-An example is provided below
+An example is provided below.

     // For trivial classes this is fine template <typename T>